 The scene is typical at Montfort Lake in Israel.
 A lone man casts his fishing rod breaking the shimmering lake’s surface.
 His pail is already filled with trout for the family supper that evening.
 A father helps his youngsters into a rowboat cautioning them to close their life jackets with care.
 A newlywed couple strolls around the lake’s edge.
 And then there is the Ezer Mizion group.
 Not the typical.
 They are in their eighties and nineties.
 No boating or fishing for them.
 But the memories…They, too, had once loved the lake.
 It may have been a lifetime ago but in their hearts there is the same joy of yesteryear when they were young.
 The weather was perfect.
 The view magnificent.
 They sang.
 They engaged in sports suitable for the golden-ager.
 This most sublime day was topped with a cookout, a marvelous treat for our survivors whose three meals a day are eaten in the nursing home dining room.

-This special day was part of Ezer Mizion’s One Wish Program whose purpose is to enable the holocaust survivor living in a nursing home to emerge from the ‘just a number’ syndrome and once again experience his favorite activities.Continue reading One Wish from the World of Yesteryear
+This special day was part of Ezer Mizion’s One Wish Program whose purpose is to enable the elderly holocaust survivor living in a nursing home to emerge from the ‘just a number’ syndrome and once again experience his favorite activities.Continue reading One Wish from the World of Yesteryear